-This course presents the basic principles of contracts including offer and acceptance, consideration, interpretation and construction, breach, remedies and defenses.
+This course presents the basic principles of contracts offer acceptance, including and consideration, interpretation and construction, breach, remedies and defenses.
 The tort phase of the course will examine the basic areas of personal injury law such as intentional and quasi-intentional acts, negligence, strict liability, defenses and other general considerations.